jennifersokolov/jennifersokolov/posts/dealing-with-distress-yogically.md

 * If I can do a physical practice, I do.
 But if I can’t, I spend time in savasana.
 * THEN AND ONLY THEN, do I call a friend.
 By this point, I’m not showing up with all the stuffing out of the pillow.
 I have space for the conversation to buoy me, and have more room for self inquiry.
 I also laugh more easily, which really matters right now.

 None of this is a quick fix, it’s an attempt to develop new reflexes in challenging times.
-We are all facing a transition.
 Using yogic principles to face the unknown is really what practice is all about.
 This is why I still do it 35 years later.